 The best way to try a good ceviche will be to ask someone the evening before, or early morning if they can prepare you a lunch.

-Good restaurants that usually have fresh ceviche for lunch include: Big Ben, Huanchaco Beach, Mochica, El Sobrero and La Esquina.
+Good restaurants that usually have fresh ceviche for lunch include Big Ben, Huanchaco Beach, Mochica, El Sombrero, and La Esquina.

-An often underestimated value of Huanchaco is that this laid back town with cheap prices for food and lodging, is a good place to relax and recharge your batteries from a busy working schedule, or even a busy travel itinerary.
+An often underestimated value of Huanchaco is that this laid back town with low prices for food and lodging is an excellent place to relax and recharge your batteries from a busy working schedule or even a busy travel itinerary.

-We invite you to go for a stroll on the beach, enjoy a great sunset, visit the local market, read a good book in a hammock, or practice Yoga and meditation at sunset!
+We invite you to go for a stroll on the beach, enjoy a magnificent sunset, visit the local market, read a good book in a hammock, or practice Yoga and meditation at sunset!

-Since 2017 Huanchaco has now its first official Yoga studio on the top floor of the Atma Yoga Hostel.
-Also travelers who don’t stay at the hostel can participate in the daily Yoga and meditation classes.
-For the latest schedule and prices it is best to check their Facebook page.
+In 2017 Huanchaco´s first official Yoga studio began operating on the top floor of the Atma Yoga Hostel.
+Travelers who don’t stay at the hostel can also participate in the daily Yoga and meditation classes.
+For the latest schedule and prices, it is best to check their Atma Facebook page.

-Because of the relaxed atmosphere and low costs, Huanchaco is also a good place to stay a bit longer to improve your Spanish before you continue your travels through South America.
-A good personal teacher is Sam Owen, whom you can contact by: [email protected] or at: Simple Spanish.
+Because of the relaxed atmosphere and low costs, Huanchaco is also an excellent place to stay a bit longer to improve your Spanish before you continue your travels through South America.
+A good personal teacher is Sam Owen, whom you can contact by [email protected] or at Simple Spanish.

 Several tourists come to Huanchaco to join a volunteer project in or around town.
-There are many of those project ranching from badly organized to good organized.
-Two of the better projects are SKIP in Trujillo and Esperanza Canina in Huanchaquito.
+There are many of those project ranging from poorly organized to good organized.
+One of the better projects is Esperanza Canina in Huanchaquito.
 The social business Fairmail is also worth to check out for people who want to stay longer than a month.

 Lodging in Huanchaco, more or less in order of price:

-Hotel Bracamonte, comfortable, good services, with a big garden and restaurant.
+Hotel Bracamonte, comfortable, excellent services, with a big garden and restaurant.
 Good for families.
 In a quiet area, but a bit far out of town.

-Hotel El Sobrero, modern comfortable hotel.
+Hotel El Sombrero, modern, comfortable hotel.
 Many of their rooms have sea view, but are above their own popular restaurant and not in a quiet neighborhood.

-Hotel Qhamar, quite location, with small swimming pool and with small modern rooms with sea view.
+Hotel Qhamar, quiet location, with a small swimming pool and with small modern rooms with sea view.
 Good for couples.
-When they open their little bar it might be less quiet.
+When they open their little bar, it might be less quiet.

-Hostel Nylamp, great garden, good location, good Italian restaurant and good price/ quality deal.
+Hostel Nylamp, great garden, good location, an excellent Italian restaurant, and a reasonable price/ quality deal.

-Atma Yoga Hostel, modern clean hostel at quiet location and good place for people who want to practice Yoga, meditation and/ or surf.
+Atma Yoga Hostel, a modern, clean hostel at a quiet location and pleasant place for people who want to practice Yoga, meditation and/ or surf.

 My Friend, low budget hostel that has been around for many years.